``` ```

 The concept sounds simple.
 The implementation is not.

-Why Existing Solutions Failed Us
+Why Existing Solutions Didn't Work

 Embedding Models